 The Scottish Government is running a distance aware lanyard initiative to support individuals who would like extra care to be taken around them when mixing with others.
 You can find out more about that, along with other available resources, below.

 Practical health and wellbeing tips

 - Get some sleep.
 We know it might feel like you’re only here for a short time and so you have to make the most of every single minute, but that works both ways – there’s so much going on all month, there’ll still be plenty to see and do if you take a night off.

 - Make sure you eat something healthy once in a while!
 It’s really easy to end up missing meals or only eating junk food during Fringe, especially if you’re out all day or sharing a kitchen with lots of other people.
 But simple as it might sound, eating three full meals a day is a great way to look after your wellbeing.
-You might also want to check out the discounts offered on food options exclusively for Fringe participants.
+You might also want to check out Fringe Connect for a list of discounts offered on food options exclusively for Fringe artists.